johankre/Sanntid-TTK4145/exercise1/shared variable/result.md

 The concurrent program is ***not*** synchronized, thus the result may deviate from zero after 500 milliseconds.

 - C
+Creating two threads: one for increasing *i* and one for decreasing *i*.
+The program lets both threads finish, thus the result is always 0.

+### C - Passing Arguments to Threads
+- pthread_create()
+    - All arguments mus be passed by reference and cast to (void *)
+    - Only one argument to the thread start routine
+    - For multiple arguments
+        - Creating a structure that contains all of the arguments
+        - Pass a pointer to that structure in pthread_create()

 ### [Go runtime package](https://pkg.go.dev/runtime)